Sunday, September 1, 2024

 The first time a UK game developer had advertised in full colour.

 Obviously, I'm not going to let that go unchallenged.
 The second issue of ZX COMPUTING went on sale from July 23rd 1982.
 Also on the shelves, the July issue of SINCLAIR USER which features a spot colour advert for Bug-Byte on the inside front cover.
 Spot colour doesn't count.
 It's cheaper and more limited than full colour.
 July's YOUR COMPUTER carries some full colour adverts but they are for hardware companies.
 They don't count.
 There's a half page advert for Acornsoft on page 24.
-That's full colour... but it's only half a page... do Acornsoft count as a game developer..?
-Even if Acornsoft don't count (they don't, I have spoken) there's a full page and full colour advert on page 103.
+That's full colour... but it's only half a page... does that count?
+Even if the Acornsoft advert doesn't count (it don't, I have spoken, in an ungrammatical manner) there's a full page and full colour advert on page 103.
 It's for a game called Spectral INVADERS and, oh no!, its by long term rivals Bug-Byte.
 The July issue of YOUR COMPUTER would have been on the shelves before July 23rd 1982 so Bug-Byte win this round.

 92 Northam Road, Southampton, SO2